deepanshs/mrsimulator/docs/user_guide/simulator/simulator.rst

     sim.run()

 The simulated spectrum is stored as a CSDM object in each method object under the :py:attr:`~mrsimulator.Method.simulation` attribute.
 For more information on the Core Scientific Data Model (CSDM), see the `csdmpy documentation <https://csdmpy.readthedocs.io/en/stable/>`_.
-Below we put the simulated spectra of the method at index 0 into the variable ``data_0``
+Below we put the simulated spectra of the method at index 0 into the variable ``dataset_0``

 .. plot::
     :context: close-figs

-    data_0 = sim.methods[0].simulation
+    dataset_0 = sim.methods[0].simulation
-    # data_n = sim.methods[n].simulation (for multiple methods)
+    # dataset_n = sim.methods[n].simulation (for multiple methods)

 .. _config_simulator: